 An impact on aquatic biological resources would be considered significant if the Project would:

-Have a substantial adverse effect, either directly or through habitat modifications, on any fish species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service.
+Have a substantial adverse effect, either directly or through habitat modifications, on any fish species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service.

 Interfere substantially with the movement of any native resident or migratory fish species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.